sourcegraph/handbook/content/departments/product-engineering/product/process/surfacing_product_feedback.md

 - any team member can post general feedback to the #feedback channel.
 It will be triaged by the PM on feedback rotation.
 - ARR-impacting feedback should be submitted and tracked as a product gap.
 This helps the product team drive important decisions.
 In particular, it's important that AEs and CEs submit feedback surfaced by customers or prospects as product gaps.

+Bugs can be directly submitted as a GitHub issue.

 ## Product gaps

 ### What is a Product Gap?